Hiwonder-docs/PuppyPi/source/docs/10_action_editing.md

 ### 5.3.1 Project Goal

 There are two control modes on PC software, including normal mode and coordinate mode.
-Under normal mode, we can adjust PuppyPi’s posture through modifying the servo parameters.
+Under normal mode, we can adjust PuppyPi's posture through modifying the servo parameters.
 In this project, we will edit an action group to make PuppyPi **"wave hand"**, which consists of 13 independent actions.

 ### 5.3.2 Action Design